 The signs of ageing appear readily on the face.
 Daily pressures and worries, sun exposure, and gravity result in the emergence of jowls, marionette lines around the mouth, fat deposits under the chin, and significant loss of skin elasticity in the face and neck.

 A facelift can improve cheek volume, lift the corners of the mouth if they were down-turning, reduce deep creases and folds around the nose and mouth, and eliminate the slackening of the jaw and resultant jowls, serving to define the chin and the jawline.
 The facial skin is smoothed overall and its radiance is improved, lifting a previously tired appearance.
-Sometimes patients require a neck lift in conjunction with a facelift.
-Often this can all be done through the facelift incisions.
+Sometimes patients require a neck lift or eyelid lift in conjunction with a facelift and often this can all be done through the same incisions.

-Modern facelift techniques mean that patients no longer live with the unnatural, stretched, obviously-operated-on look of bygone eras, with obvious scarring on the face.
+Modern plastic surgery techniques mean that patients no longer live with the unnatural, stretched, obviously-operated-on look of bygone eras, with obvious scarring on the face.

 During a standard full facelift procedure, incisions are made in front of the ears, extending behind the ear and into the hairline on the side of the head.
 Excess skin is removed, the connective tissues and muscles in the face and neck are tightened, and the skin is lifted and repositioned.
 An additional incision may be made under the chin if excess fatty tissue in the neck needs to be removed and the neck muscle smoothed.